Enhancing Modality-Agnostic Representations via Meta-Learning for Brain Tumor Segmentation: Related Work

 \section{Related Work}

 \textbf{Segmentation with missing modalities.} Incomplete data is a long-standing issue in computer vision; it particularly has significant implications in medical vision.
-Data labeling is an expensive process which leads to a scarcity of high-fidelity annotations~\cite{annot1,annot2,time}.
-Due to privacy concerns and budget constraints, one or more modalities (audio/visual/text)~\cite{privacy,emotion1,visual,clinic1,moieccv} of the same data may not be available.
-In this work we focus on partial medical imaging modalities for brain tumor segmentation.
-Note that MRI `protocols' or `sequences' are referred to as `modalities' here.
+Due to privacy concerns and budget constraints, one or more modalities (audio/visual/text)~\cite{privacy,emotion1,visual,clinic1,moieccv} of a given sample may not be available.
+In this work, we focus on partial medical imaging modalities for brain tumor segmentation.
 Existing methods on complete multi-modal brain tumor segmentation~\cite{seg1,seg2,seg3,seg4,seg5,seg6} perform poorly in realistic hetero-modal settings.